dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/default-keyboard-and-mouse-handling-in-the-windows-forms-datagridview-control.md

   - "navigation keys [Windows Forms], DataGridView control" ms.assetid: 4519b928-bfc8-4e8b-bb9c-b1e76a0ca552
 ---
-# Default keyboard and mouse behavior for the DataGridView control
+# Default keyboard and mouse behavior with the DataGridView control

 The following tables describe how users can interact with the <xref:System.Windows.Forms.DataGridView> control through a keyboard and a mouse.